Histoplasmosis of the nervous system

 (5) Detection of a 4-fold or greater rise in Japanese encephalitis virus-specific antibody as measured by hemagglutination inhibition or plaque reduction neutralization assay in serum collected during the acute and convalescent phase of illness.

 A randomized double-blind placebo-controlled trial of intravenous immunoglobulin for Japanese encephalitis was conducted in Nepal to assess the feasibility.
 It was observed that intravenous immunoglobulin augments the development of neutralizing antibodies in these patients.
 The authors conclude that intravenous immunoglobulin is an option for Japanese encephalitis treatment; however, therapeutic potential of intravenous immunoglobulin needs to be investigated (75).
 Chen and colleagues assessed intravenous immunoglobulin in 124 children with severe Japanese encephalitis and noted that the patients who received intravenous immunoglobulin had a shorter duration of unconsciousness and number of days of seizures, a dull response to light, the pyramidal sign, and the meningeal-irritation sign (13).
 In Korea, Son and colleagues treated eight patients with combination therapy that included immunoglobulin, ribavirin, and interferon alpha-2b (91).
 During follow-up, four treated patients (50%) showed partial recovery, whereas one patient (12.5%) showed complete recovery.
 Among the three patients who received supportive management only, one (33.3%) showed partial recovery, and the clinical course of the other two remained unchanged.

 Patients are given supportive treatment that involves controlling convulsions with raised intracranial pressure when they occur.
-Corticosteroids were given for many years, but a double blind randomized placebo-controlled trial of dexamethasone failed to show any benefit (34).
+Corticosteroids were given for many years, but a double-blind randomized placebo-controlled trial of dexamethasone failed to show any benefit (36).
 Aspiration pneumonia is a common occurrence in patients with a reduced gag reflex.
 Careful nursing care and physiotherapy are needed to reduce the risk of bedsores, malnutrition, and contractures.

-Japanese encephalitis occurred in 5 pregnant women during an epidemic in India, 2 of who aborted and one of who had an apparently normal child.
+Japanese encephalitis occurred in five pregnant women during an epidemic in India, two of whom aborted and one of who had an apparently normal child.
 The virus was isolated from one of the aborted fetuses (12).

 Ravindra Kumar Garg MD